discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 ## Project Information

-### Repository:

-Discretize projects do development work on the `staging` branch and periodically merge changes into the `main` branch.

-At present, this project is built directly off `staging` while in beta; the plan is to integrate `main` into the discretize.eu website, which will benefit from a slower release cycle.

 ### Hosting:

 The optimizer is currently hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
-Commiting to the `staging` branch will automatically deploy to Cloudflare pages using the github action found in `../../.github/workflows/staging-cf.yml` unless the description of the head commit (the merge commit, if you are merging a PR) contains `[skip ci]`.
 This build can be accessed at [optimizer.discretize.eu](https://optimizer.discretize.eu/).

-For users that cannot access Cloudflare, there is a mirror hosted on [Github Pages](https://pages.github.com/) at [discretize.github.io/discretize-gear-optimizer](https://discretize.github.io/discretize-gear-optimizer/).
-Merging into the `main` branch of this repository will automatically deploy to Github Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) package in a Github action.
+For users that cannot access Cloudflare, there is also a mirror hosted on [Github Pages](https://pages.github.com/) at [discretize.github.io/discretize-gear-optimizer](https://discretize.github.io/discretize-gear-optimizer/).

+Commiting to the `main` branch will automatically deploy to both hosts using the github action found in `../../.github/workflows/build-deploy.yml` unless the description of the head commit (the merge commit, if you are merging a PR) contains `[skip ci]`.

 Opening a pull request will deploy a preview version to Cloudflare pages as well (action in `../../.github/workflows/previews-cf.yml`).
 A bot will notify about the deployment in the pullrequest.
 Every commit in a pullrequest will rebuild the preview.
 If you want to skip deploying a preview build, use `skip ci` in the commit description.